mosra/m.css/doc/doxygen.rst

     It may work reasonably well with older versions, but I can't guarantee that.
 Upgrade to the latest version to have the best experience.

+    Some features depend on patches that are not yet integrated in Doxygen, in that case the documentation mentions which revision to use or which patch you need to apply.

 Everything you need apart from Doxygen itself is a Python script and a bunch of template files.
 You can get that by cloning :gh:`the m.css GitHub repository <mosra/m.css$master/doxygen>` and looking into the ``doxygen/`` directory: